HiroNewf/Report_Templates/README.md

 # Report_Templates
-A collection of various cybersecurity report templates.
+A collection of various cybersecurity report templates and/or examples for reference.

 ## Report templates/examples
 ### Network Pentest report templates